Skip to main content

 Achu Soup (Yellow Soup)

-A distinctive yellow soup from the Northwest region, prepared with limestone (kanwa), palm oil, and spices, served in a depression at the center of pounded cocoyam.
-Traditionally eaten with fingers, it's an important cultural dish served at births, funerals, and celebrations.
+A yellow soup from the Northwest region, made with limestone (kanwa), palm oil, and spices and poured into a well pressed into the center of pounded cocoyam.
+People eat it with their fingers, and it shows up at births, funerals, and other big occasions.

 Poulet DG